|

 The Barefoot Hawaiian Dance

-Program one is our Dance Company Training Program.
+is our Dance Company Training Program.

 This is a formal training program for the serious student